SET001/three-shaders-composer/README.md

 })
 ```

-You suppose to have files named something like `landscape_frag.glsl`.
+You suppose to have shader files named something like `landscape_frag.glsl`.
 The you will be able to access it from your code in THREE.ShaderChunk aray - `THREE.ShaderChunk.landscape_frag`